Decoding the 2025 COLA Prediction for US Retiree

 What's Happening with the cola 2025 prediction

-Estimates from The Senior Citizens League (TSCL) suggest the Cost of Living Adjustment (COLA) for 2025 could be 2.57%.
-This is lower compared to the 3.2% COLA in 2024, as noted by Alex Moore, TSCL’s Social Security and Medicare expert at Blacksmith Professional Services.
-Last month, TSCL predicted a slightly higher COLA of 2.66% for 2025.
+The Senior Citizens League (TSCL) anticipates a Cost of Living Adjustment (COLA) of 2.57% for 2025.
+This is a decrease from the 3.2% COLA seen in 2024, as highlighted by Alex Moore, a Social Security and Medicare specialist at Blacksmith Professional Services.
+Previously, TSCL had estimated a slightly higher COLA for 2025 at 2.66%.
+For those tracking the cola 2025 prediction, this adjusted outlook reflects shifting economic conditions.

 These latest estimates are based on the Bureau of Labor Statistics’ (BLS) consumer price index (CPI) data.
 According to the BLS, inflation measured by the CPI-W, which affects Social Security adjustments, rose 3.3% over the past year.
 In May, the index showed a slight decrease of 0.1% before seasonal adjustments.